-Regardless of where we happen to be living or what the weather may be like, June always marks the beginning of summer in my mind.
+Regardless of where we happen to be living, June always marks the beginning of summer in my mind.
 That means the start of a season filled with hiking, camping, kayaking, and the outdoors in any form we can find it.
 As we enter our first summer in Germany, it means a chance to visit some of the nearby national parks.
-So far we’ve only visited Harz and Saxon Switzerland, but we’re pretty sure we can visit all 16 in the next year and a half, even if the weather continues to be uncooperative.
+So far we’ve only visited Harz and Saxon Switzerland, but we’re pretty sure we can visit all 16 in the next couple of years we’ll be in Germany, even if the weather continues to be uncooperative.
 Not ones to stay indoors just because of a little moisture, we decided to start my birthday weekend off at Kellerwald-Edersee National Park.
 If you like dog-friendly hiking trails through brilliant green beech forests, you’ll definitely enjoy exploring Kellerwald-Edersee.

 UNESCO World Heritage Status